Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 Each being has a point of view

-Humans have no special status in the universe.
-Human beings are to foster all life, live simply, and avoid dominating or interfering with nature or with the lives of other living beings, yet some Daoists make offerings with animal bodies.
+No species has any special status.
+Humans are to foster all life, live simply, and avoid dominating or interfering with nature or with the lives of other living beings, yet some Daoists exploit animal bodies as offerings.

 Daoism